All uses

 Exercises to stop snoring

-Exercises to stop snoring rebuild the airway muscle tone that strips, tape, sprays, and mouth guards only prop open for one night.
+How to stop snoring naturally depends on the cause.
+Exercises train the tongue, palate, and throat muscles that strips, tape, sprays, and guards only work around for a night.
 Free guided 5-minute routine, nothing to wear in bed.

 Download on the App StoreGet it on Google Play